skylight-hq/skylight.digital/pages/toolkits/content_guide/07_web_elements.md

 * Use descriptive headings to structure your page and highlight important information.
 * Give every image descriptive `alt` text.
 * Make sure we have metadata for all the pages we’re creating.

+### Meta descriptions

+A meta description is an HTML element that gives a short summary of what a given page is about.
+Search engines will often use meta descriptions to generate search snippets in results pages, providing search engine users a preview of what they’ll find on your page.

+Search engines typically truncate meta descriptions that exceed 160 characters (including spaces).
+In other words, you have about two sentences worth of space to write your meta description.
+Keep your descriptions between 100 and 155 characters.

+### Meta keywords

+Most major search engines don’t use meta keywords for SEO, so you don’t need to use them as part of our web content.